 Your Loved One Doesn’t Seem to Be Able to Manage Daily Activities

 Activities of daily living is a description that applies to the activities that your loved one needs to do every day simply as a part of her normal routine.
-These kinds of activities include simple activities, such as bathing herself and getting dressed every day.
-Brushing her hair, eating healthy meals, and just taking care of the basics of life are other activities.
+These kinds of activities include bathing herself and getting dressed every day, brushing her hair, eating healthy meals, and just taking care of the basics of life.

 Your Loved One Has Unexplained Injuries or Wounds